-The Company's senior management has access to use an aircraft owned by a related party.
+The Company has access to use an aircraft owned by a related party.
 The Company rents the aircraft from this related party for Company business.
-Total rent paid to these related parties for usage of the aircraft for the years ended December 31, 2014, 2013, and 2012 was \$103, \$73, and \$74, respectively, and are included with corporate expenses on the consolidated statements of operations for the respective periods.
+Total rent paid to these related parties for usage of the aircraft for the years ended December 31, 2015, 2014, and 2013 was \$25, \$103, and \$73, respectively, and are included with corporate expenses on the consolidated statements of operations for the respective periods.